Ensemble distributional forecasting for insurance loss reserving: Model combination strategies for stochastic ensemble loss reserving

-The Log Score has a solid theoretical foundation in the literature.
-It is closely related to the concept of Log-Likelihood, and the Kullback-Leibler divergence (KLIC) distance between the true density and the predicted density (see Appendix \ref{ALIC}).
-The Log Score also has a closed-form expression for any distribution with a closed-form density, which makes it computationally inexpensive.
-A local scoring rule is any scoring rule that depends on a density function only through its value at a materialised event \citep*{MaPhSt12}.
+In this paper, we use the Log Score, which is a strictly proper scoring rule proposed by \citet*{Go92}, to assess our models' distributional forecast accuracy.
+Log score is also a local scoring rule, which is any scoring rule that depends on a density function only through its value at a materialised event \citep*{MaPhSt12}.
 Under certain regularity conditions, it can be shown that every proper local scoring rule is equivalent to the Log Score \citep*{GnRa07}.
 For full discussion of the advantages of Log Score, we refer to \citep*{RoSm02, GnRa07}.

 For a given dataset D, the average Log Score attained by a predictive distribution can be expressed as:

 where $\widehat{f}(y_{i,j})$ is the predicted density at the observation $y_{ij}$, and $|D|$ is the number of observations in the dataset D.